Biblical and Religious Studies (BRS)

 BRS 450 Independent Study - 1-4 Hours

 Advanced study in special topics for students who have demonstrated ability in religious studies.
-The preparation of a research paper will normally be required.
+The preparation of a research paper is normally required.
 Prerequisite: consent of the instructor.
-Delivery mode: Deerfield traditional undergraduate.